MDIL-SNU/SevenNet/README.md

 SEVENNet (Scalable EquiVariance Enabled Neural Network) is a graph neural network interatomic potential package that supports parallel molecular dynamics simulations on [`LAMMPS`](https://github.com/lammps/lammps).
 Its underlying GNN model is the same as that found in [`nequip`](https://github.com/mir-group/nequip).

-The project is inspired by [`nequip`](https://github.com/mir-group/nequip) and provides a solution for enabling parallel molecular dynamics simulations using graph neural network interatomic potentials, which was not possible despite their superior performance.
+The project provides parallel molecular dynamics simulations using graph neural network interatomic potentials, which was not possible despite their superior performance.

 **PLEASE NOTE:** We are currently preparing a paper that provides a detailed description of the algorithms implemented in this project.
 In addition, SEVENNet is currently under active development and may not be fully stable.

-The installation and usage of SEVENNet are split into two parts: training (handled by PyTorch) and inference (handled by [`LAMMPS`](https://github.com/lammps/lammps)).
-The model, once trained with PyTorch, is deployed using TorchScript and is later utilized to run molecular dynamics simulations via LAMMPS.
-To ensure smooth operation between training and inference, it is important to use consistent versions of CUDA and PyTorch.
+The installation and usage of SEVENNet are split into two parts: training (handled by PyTorch) and molecular dynamics (handled by [`LAMMPS`](https://github.com/lammps/lammps)).
+The model, once trained with PyTorch, is deployed using TorchScript and is later used to run molecular dynamics simulations via LAMMPS.

 ## Requirements for Training